 The additional function of the READ PORT mode is to check the A/D path.
 When the READ PORT function is disabled, the A/D path from the external pin to the internal analog input will be switched off if the A/D input pin function is not selected by the corresponding selection bits.
 For the MCU with A/D converter channels, such as A/D AN15~AN0, the desired A/D channel can be switched on by properly configuring the external analog input channel selection bits in the A/D Control Register together with the corresponding analog input pin function is selected.
 However, the additional function of the READ PORT mode is to force the A/D path to be switched on.
 For example, when the AN0 is selected as the analog input channel as the READ PORT function is enabled, the AN0 analog input path will be switched on even if the AN0 analog input pin function is not selected.
-In this way, the AN0 analog input path can be examined by internally connecting the digital output on this shared pin with the AN0 analog input pin switch and then converting the corresponding digital data without any external analog input voltage connected.
+In this way, the AN0 analog input path can be examined by internally connecting the digital output on this shared pin with the AN0 analog input voltage connected.